uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/documentation/Operational Support.md

     cf target -s int
     cf conduit dceas-database -- mysql

+You must have a mysql client installed on your machine and on your PATH, version 5.7.21

+Note that this command does not work in a Cygwin terminal and will just hang.
+You must use a regular CMD terminal on a Windows machine.

 ### Copying database from one env to another

 To copy the database from `staging` to `int`, do: